bjw-s-labs/bookshift/README.md

 - SMB: `share` is the share name; `folder` is the path inside the share.
 - NFS: `folder` is the exported path; remote paths use forward slashes.
 - IMAP: Attachments are filtered by extension and decoded using the part’s transfer-encoding (base64, quoted-printable, etc.).
 When unspecified, base64 is assumed for attachments.
+  Cancellation: IMAP sync checks for cancellation between messages; per-source `timeout_seconds` bounds the session.

+Cancellation and timeouts:

+- Press Ctrl+C to cancel an ongoing run.
+BookShift will stop starting new source syncs and each active source will exit promptly.
+- Per-source `timeout_seconds` puts an upper bound on a source run.
+If exceeded, that source aborts with a timeout error and other sources continue.

 ## Kobo setup